vistasunil/CT_DevOps_WS_Module2/Git_Runbook.md

 ### Exercise 1: Complete below tasks as part of this exercise:

-A) Setup a GitHub account and create one repository inside it named 'devopsdemo'
+a) Setup a GitHub account and create one repository inside it named 'devopsdemo'

 ### _Solution:_